cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/dataset.rst

   have set other properties for this table, such as time-to-live (``dataset.table.ttl``), you must also include those properties in the update request.
 - You can retrieve the existing properties using the :ref:`http-restful-api-dataset-properties` and use that as the basis for constructing your request.
+- Once a dataset has been created, the ``principal`` cannot be changed.

 .. list-table::
    :widths: 20 80